handcraftedbits/docker-nginx-unit-hugo/README.md

 ### `NGINX_UNIT_HOSTS` Considerations

-It is important that the value of your `NGINX_UNIT_HOSTS` environment variable is set to a single value and doesn't include wildcards or regular expressions as this value will be used by Hugo to determine the base URL of your site.
+It is important that the value of your `NGINX_UNIT_HOSTS` environment variable doesn't include wildcards or regular expressions as this value will be used by Hugo to determine the base URL of your site.
+Also, if the variable contains multiple hosts (e.g., `myhost.com,otherhost.com`), only the first host (the one before the `,`) will be used.

 ## Configuration